 The output of early screening runs is very rarely a perfect drug candidate, but typically result in the identification of several compounds with some degree of activity.
 If these compounds share common chemical features and one or more pharmacophores can then be developed using a combination or hybrid approach.

-Following screening medicinal chemists use structure-activity relationships (SARs) to improve certain features of the lead compound in terms of increased activity against the chosen target, reduce activity against unrelated targets, and improved drug likeness, or ADME properties, of the molecule.
-This process usually occurs through several iterative screening runs, and leads to an improvement in the properties of the new molecular entities.
+Following screening, medicinal chemists use structure-activity relationships (SARs) to improve certain features of the lead compound including increased activity against the chosen target, reduced activity against unrelated targets, improved drug likeness, and ADME properties of the molecule.
+This process usually occurs through several iterative screening runs and leads to an improvement in the properties of the new molecular entities.

-The next step is the favoured compounds to go to in-vitro and in-vivo testing, for activity in the disease model of choice.
-This enables:
+During the next stage, the candidate compounds undergo in vitro and in, vivo testing for activity in the disease model of choice.

 1. Discovery to Development Track

-The drug discovery to development process is used by pharmaceutical companies to identify a Target Product Profile (TPP).
-This establishes important clinical attributes, drives clinical plans, reflects anticipated label, drives company portfolio value and ranking, and guides decision-making.
+The drug discovery to development process is used by pharmaceutical companies to identify a target product profile (TPP).
+This establishes important clinical and CMC attributes, drives clinical plans, reflects the anticipated label, drives the company portfolio value and ranking, and guides decision-making.

 3. Clinical Development